kellyjadams/portfolio-projects/README.md

 # Portfolio Projects
 These are older projects I have worked on in the past.

-These are smaller projects that only required one file.
+They are smaller projects that only required one file.
 For larger projects that had different versions or included several files they have their own repository.

 ## Tic Tac Toe (Milestone Project 1)